-• Asset/liability mismatch risk - the potential that future plan experience does not affect asset and liability values in the same way, causing them to diverge.
+• Asset/Liability Mismatch Risk - the potential that future plan experience does not affect asset and liability values in the same way, causing them to diverge.

 The most significant asset/liability mismatch risk to SCERA is investment risk, as defined below.
 In fact, investment risk has the potential to impact asset/liability mismatch in two ways.
-The first mismatch is evident in annual valuations: when asset values deviate from assumptions, those changes are essentially independent from liability changes.
-The second mismatch can be caused when systemic asset deviations from assumptions may signal the need for an assumption change, which causes liability values and contribution rates to move in the opposite direction from the experience of the asset values.
+The first mismatch is evident in annual valuations: when asset values deviate from assumptions, those changes are typically independent from liability changes.
+The second mismatch can be caused when systemic asset deviations from assumptions may signal the need for an assumption change, which causes liability values and contribution rates to move in the opposite direction from any change in the expected experience of asset growth rates.